 - Harvard School of Dental Medicine – Doctorate of Dental Medicine, cum laude

-- University of California, Los Angeles – pediatric dentistry certificate
+- University of California, Los Angeles – Pediatric Dentistry

-- University of California, Los Angeles – orthodontics certificate
+- University of California, Los Angeles – Orthodontics

 Advances in the fields of pediatric dentistry and orthodontics are constantly happening.
-As experts in our fields, we recognize our patients look to us to have the answers and provide the most exceptional care possible.
-Through continuing education, we enjoy bringing new ideas to our practice for the benefit of our patients.
+I recognize our patients look to us to have the answers and provide the most exceptional care possible.
+Through regular continuing education, I enjoy bringing new ideas to our practice for the benefit of our patients.

 - American Dental Association

 - American Academy of Pediatric Dentistry

 - Bridgeport Dental Association

 - Harvard School of Dental Medicine; Dr. Paul E. Boyle Award in Oral Pathology

 My husband Tim and I have three teenage children and Teddy, our Norwich Terrier.
 Outside the office, I enjoy reading, experimenting in the kitchen and spending time outdoors with my family.
 We love to go on travel adventures, biking or hiking.